coderbdsust/pos/README.md

 # Point of Sale (POS)

 This software is developed for retail transaction.
-In this software user can create a shop, add staff members, maintain product stock, can generate receipt, cancel order , can check the overall revenue.
+In this software user can create a shop, add staff members, maintain product stock, can generate receipt, cancel order, can check the overall revenue.

 ## Getting Started